• Skip to main content

 From The Parking Garage:

 Mandalay Bay charges for parking in its garage.
-The current self-park rate is $12 for one to four hours.
-Nevada residents can get up to three free hours by scanning a NV license at the garage exit.
+The current self-park rate is $20-$25 for 0 to 24 hours, depending on the day.
+Nevada residents can get up to three free hours.

 *During special events, parking rules and rates are subject to change.